AndersJus/asteroids.jpms/README.md

 JPMS[1] lab have declared all exports and imports for each module in the Asteroids Game, [2] together with the "provides", "with" and "uses" declarations within the various module-info.java files.

-SpringLab runs by the use of beans
+SpringLab runs by the use of beans in the Spring Branch of the project

 TestLab is done on the "Player" module specifically the class "PlayerPlugin".